smukunda/docker-images/OracleSOA/README.md

         ADMIN_PASSWORD=<admin_password>
         hostname=<hostname>
         vol_name=<volumename>
+        admin_host=<host name for admin container>
+        soa_host=<host name for soa container>

 To start a docker container with a SOA domain and the WebLogic AdminServer you can simply call **docker run -d oracle/soa-domain:12.2.1** command along with a call to the script to create and configure SOA domain.
 You will also need need to pass the above **wlsenv.list** file as **--env-file** and **docker volume** to be used.

 A sample docker run command is given below:

-         $ docker run -i -t  -p 7001:7001 -v soavolume:/soavolume --name wlscontainer --env-file ./wlsenv.list oracle/soa-domain:12.2.1 configureSOAdomain.sh
+         $ docker run -i -t -p 7001:7001 -v soavolume1:/soavolume1 --name admincont1 --hostname admincont1 --add-host soacont1:172.17.0.3 --env-file ./wlsenv.list oracle/soa-domain:12.2.1 configureSOAdomain.sh

 The options "-i -t" in the above command runs the container in interactive mode and you will be able to see the commands running in the container.
 This includes the command for RCU creation, domain creation and configuration followed by starting the Admin Server.

 **IMPORTANT:** You need to wait till all the above commands are run before you can access the AdminServer Web Console.

- * "volcontainer" is the docker volume that the container uses.
+ * "soavolume1" is the docker volume that the container uses.

- * "wlscontainer" is the name of the container that is created as a result of the above docker run command.
+ * "admincont1" is the name and hostname of the container that is created as a result of the above docker run command.

  * "oracle/soa-domain:12.2.1" is the domain image which has the scripts to create and configure SOA domain